AaltoSciComp/scicomp-docs/triton/AI_agents_on_HPC.rst

    * - Triton cluster stability
      - Agents may submit batch jobs, run shell commands, spawn runaway loops, or consume excessive CPU/memory/I/O, affecting all users on shared infrastructure (e.g. login node).
-Agents can also aggressively monitor running jobs via squeue/sacct queries, which put heavy load on the Slurm controller and cause instabilities for all users.
+Patterns that are fine on a laptop can cause serious problems on a cluster: agents aggressively monitoring running jobs via squeue/sacct queries, submitting tens of thousands of small jobs instead of combining them, or aggressive I/O patterns can all cause instabilities for other users.
+Agents don't know Triton's specific setup: always verify Slurm job parameters against the Triton documentation before submitting.
-     - Monitor your agent sessions actively, ideally don't run more than one agent.
+     - Monitor your agent sessions actively; ideally don't run more than one agent.
 Terminate processes that behave unexpectedly.
-If agents become disruptive, we might need to set up some automations to moderate their activities so that other users are not affected.
+If agents become disruptive, we may introduce automations to moderate their activities so that other users are not affected.
    * - Login node availability
      - If the login node becomes unstable, Triton admins will stop active agentic processes without prior notice before attempting a reboot.
 In-progress work may be lost.